sahmtzdmr/noteZZ/README.md

 I used local database for saving notes.
 I used MVVM as the design pattern.
-You can add notes, add photos for note, search for notes.
+You can add notes with voice, add photos for note, search for notes.

 ## Tech Stack